Classic Tuscany Short Break5 Days & 4 Nights 4.7 Read 31 reviews

 Activity Level & Terrain

 This trip is graded ‘moderate’ overall, as the terrain is hilly.
-Most of the route follows gravel and farm tracks and trails, and you will be following minor roads from time to time.
-You’ll be walking up to between 17-25.5km each day, and on 2 days the loop walks are optional.
+Most of the route follows gravel and farm tracks and trails, and you will be following minor roads only occasionally.
+You’ll be walking up to 22km each day.
 Should you wish to skip a walk between towns then (with prior notice) you can travel in the taxi (luggage transfer).

 The route is not waymarked (with the exception of some sections where you will be walking on the pilgrimage route the Via Francigena), and we supply detailed 1:50 000 Kompass maps and route notes so you will have no problem finding your way.